 Homer Electric Association job in Kenai, AK

-Homer Electric Association (HEA) is a member-owned electric utility serving the central and southern areas of the Kenai Peninsula in Alaska.
-We are excited to be seeking a Security & Network Systems Specialist I/II to join our team in Kenai, Alaska.
-We truly believe in the Cooperative values of integrity, accountability, innovation and commitment to community and a successful candidate will have an opportunity to directly impact these values.
+Homer Electric Association (HEA) is a member-owned electric utility serving the central and southern areas of the Kenai Peninsula in Alaska!
+We are excited to be seeking a Security & Network Systems Specialist I/II to join our team at our Homer or Kenai, Alaska, location.

-* Installs, configures, maintains, and optimizes technology security architecture & network equipment (firewall, switches, routers, etc.).
+* Installs, configures, maintains, and optimizes technology security architecture and tools, network equipment (firewall, switches, routers, etc.), and server infrastructure (virtual and physical).

-* Develops and maintains policies to meet all cybersecurity compliance standards the Cooperative is subject to either by regulation, insurance, vendor requirements or intern
+* Develops and maintains policies and procedures to meet all cybersecurity compliance standards to which the Cooperative is subject, including those mandated by regulation, insurance, vendor requirements, or HEA policies.

-* Provides troubleshooting services within Cooperative computer information systems, and coordinates with personnel both within and outside of the department to ensure a smooth and timely flow of scheduled and unscheduled work.
+* Provides tier 3 troubleshooting services within HEA computer information systems, and coordinates with personnel both within and outside of the department to ensure a smooth and timely flow of scheduled and unscheduled work.

 Security & Network Systems Specialist I